CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 3. Established procedures and recognized methodologies are applied for training and validation of the AI model(s) within the scope of the AI service to ensure correct functioning of the AI service.

-## PF-01 Definition Of Performance Requirements Criterion
+## PF-01 Definition Of Performance Requirements

 Performance requirements for the AI service are defined and included in the system description according to BC-03.
 The defined performance requirements include at least the following aspects:
 - Performance metrics: Performance metrics to measure the quality of the AI service must respect the established rules of technology.
 Target values for those metrics are set in a way that the AI service fulfills the intended purpose as outlined in the system description.
 The metrics used to assess the accuracy of the AI service can differ based on the respective target application.